indygreg/PyOxidizer/docs/faq.rst

 probably the most novel technical achievement of ``PyOxidizer``.
 Other Python distribution tools are encouraged to steal this idea!

-See the docs in the ``pyembed`` crate for an overview of how the in-memory import machinery works.
+See :ref:`pyembed` for an overview of how the in-memory import machinery works.

 Can Applications Import Python Modules from the Filesystem?
 ===========================================================